schwar78/schwar78.github.io/index.md

 I am both a team player and a confident leader, adaptable, and eager to apply my skills to new challenges.
 My background in teaching has taught me to communicate complex concepts clearly and effectively.
 Beyond my academic work, I am passionate about programming, and dedicating time to challenges like Advent of Code.
  <!-- Replace with a short description about you -->
 ## Contact Information
+Feel free to reach out for opportunities or collaborations!

 - Email: Sarahbox27@gmail.com
 - Phone: (763)-464-4892
 - [LinkedIn](https://www.linkedin.com/in/sarah-schwartz-6bb8a527b/)